Remittance

 A remittance is a non-commercial transfer of money by a foreign worker, a member of a diaspora community, or a citizen with familial ties abroad, for household income in their home country or homeland.

 Money sent home by migrants competes with international aid as one of the largest financial inflows to developing countries.
 Remittance is more than three times as large as the total global foreign aid.
 In 2021, $780 billion was sent to 800 million people, while foreign aid totalled $200 billion.
 Most remittance flows from high-income countries to lower-income countries.
 Workers' remittances are a significant part of international capital flows, especially with regard to labor-exporting countries.

 A substantial share of remittance ends up in the hands of banks and money-transfer companies due to fees imposed on money transfers.
 Governments can play a vital role in enabling migrants to support their families more effectively by implementing measures that help reduce transaction costs.

+Research suggests that remittances are primarily motivated by altruism, self-interest in exchange, and repayment of past expense.
+A mix of motivations may coexist, in scientific literature this state of mind is summarized as "tempered altruism and enlightened selfishness".

 Scholars have linked remittance flows to improved health and education incomes in low-income countries, as the money provides access to food, medicine, health treatments, and education.